In my latest column for the Dutch opinion blog Wynia’s Week, I argue opposition to nuclear power makes no sense.

 - Uranium, the most common nuclear fuel, is scarce, just like oil and natural gas, but it is two million times more powerful than oil.

-- All the nuclear waste produced in the world so far could fit in a single football stadium.
+- All the nuclear waste produced in the world so far could fit inside a single football stadium.
 Modern reactors are able to recycle their waste as fuel until there is almost no radioactive waste left.

 - Nuclear power generation doesn’t emit carbon dioxides (CO₂).
 The environmental impact of nuclear energy barely registers in comparison to the havoc wreaked on the planet by fossil fuels.